SashaStrek/Android14_to_MacOS_Sequoia15/README.md

 # Android14_to_MacOS_Sequoia15
-Instruction on How to Copy Data from an Android 14 Smartphone to macOS Sequoia 15
+Instruction on How to Copy Data from an Android 14 Smartphone to macOS Sequoia 15 Using Terminal

 Devices are connected with a USB cable.